andlo/cloud-nine-skill/README.md

 Cloud9 is a full blown IDE accesable throug a webbrowser.
 That makes it ideal to make and devolep skills to and on a Mycroft device
 It also includes a fulls shell so using git to push and pull is easyly done.
 Offcause alsp specifik Mycroft stuff like mycroft-msk can be run directly from here.

+This is a local installation on your devices.
+So no data or anything to do whith Amazon AWS, Cloud9 and related online services.

 Notise it takes a little time to install.
 After install you can access cloud9 ide at http://<hostname_of_device>:8080